semiuniversal/hairbrush/README.md

-# Hairbrush - Dual Airbrush Plotter Controller
+# H.Airbrush - Dual Airbrush Plotter Controller

 A Python package and Inkscape extension for controlling a dual-airbrush plotter with a Duet 2 WiFi board.